joe-at-startupmedia/pmon3/README.md

 ### 2. The process startup parameter must pass the absolute path?

-if there is a path in the parameters you pass, please use the absolute path.
+If there is a path in the parameters you pass, please use the absolute path.
 The `pmon2` startup process will start a new sandbox environment to avoid environmental variable pollution.

-### 3. Platform Support

-At present, RPM adapts CentOS6, CentOS7, CentOS8 and `pmon2` itself can run in any Linux environment.
-### 4. Command ling automation
+### 3. Command line automation

 `pmon2` provides Bash automation.
 If you find that the command cannot be automatically provided in the sudo mode, please install `bash-completion` and exit the terminal to re-enter: